ayush-usf/Alpha-Release/README.md

 - `(Week 2)` P2 Spread of crime across city with year/crime selection
 - `(Week 3)` P3: Crime Variation for multiple crime across different months for a year

+#### Roadblocks
+- Working with large dataset is not easy, different ways of filtration are being looked into.